-I haven’t done as much traveling and adventures as I usually do because my boyfriend is really busy in pilot training for the Air Force.
+I haven’t done as much traveling and adventures as I usually do because my boyfriend is really busy with work.
 He’s training in Oklahoma so I’ve been visiting the southern part of the US quite a bit.
 It’s not as exciting as other places we’ve been but we make the best of it!

 I decided to do a blog post summing up all my travels for the past year or so since I didn’t make individual posts.
 I’m going to skip by most of 2013 and start when he moved down to Oklahoma.

 If you’ve never been to Oklahoma, let me start off by saying, its pretty boring.
 We both live on the west coast and there’s always something to do there.
 The west coast offers a lot of outdoor recreational activities with all the mountains, lakes and the ocean.
 Oklahoma is flat, there aren’t many lakes and during the summer it’s pretty much too hot to do anything outside besides water sports.
 Don’t get me wrong, I have been loving Oklahoma’s weather, but if I didn’t have AC I’d be one unhappy girl.